Build web solutions

 - Create custom administration pages to for example trigger reloads

-Note: You need to have a web integration configured, see more about what this is and how to set one up on the Authentication options page.
+Note: You need to have a web integration configured, see more about what this is and how to set one up on the Web integrations page.

-Before you can utilize the Qlik platform in your web solution, your web application user must be logged in.
+Before you can utilize the Qlik platform in your web solution, your web application user must be signed in.
 This is how that works:

 do a request to for example